The Aryal Laboratory

 Overview

 The Aryal lab specializes in Mass Spectrometry based approaches to investigate the underlying mechanisms of senescence and aging, at both the cellular and organism levels.
-Our lab is interested in understanding how the changes in the the proteome, as well as the dynamic changes in protein post-translational modifications, contribute to aging and aging associated diseases, such as Cancer, Neurodegenerative diseases, Insulin Resistance and Nonalcoholic Fatty Liver Disease (NAFLD)
+Our lab is interested in understanding how the changes in the the proteome, as well as the dynamic changes in protein post-translational modifications, contribute to aging and aging associated diseases, such as Cancer and Neurodegenerative diseases

 Recent Publications